SvenMichaelKlose/tunix/src/tunix/README.md

 * 5: device not present
 * 6: file is not an input file

-## CHKOUT - Set output device by LFN.
+## CKOUT - Set output device by LFN.

 Takes the LFN in X and sets the output device of BASIN and GETIN to the one